giovannefeitosa/helloworld-openai-embeddings/ROADMAP.md

       [Paper](https://arxiv.org/pdf/2203.14465.pdf).

 - [x] (dataset file) Generate a json file with questions and answers based in the text
-- [ ] (embeddings file) Generate a embeddings file based in the dataset file
+- [x] (embeddings file) Generate a embeddings file based in the dataset file

+## [Done] Create command: `ask`

+For answering a single question.

+I can use this command to try different prompts and strategies to answer questions.

 ## [WIP] Create command: `train`